silverailscolo/ejb/_posts/en-us/2014-01-05-urban-planning-theory-my-style.md

 title: "Urban planning theory, my style"
 date: "2014-01-05"
 categories:
-  - "science-wetenschap"
+  - "science"
 tags:
-  - "stedenbouw"
   - "urban-design"
 ---

-Tom Turner wrote a clear [essay on the history of urban planning and design](https://www.gardenvisit.com/history_theory/library_online_ebooks/architecture_city_as_landscape).
+Tom Turner wrote a clear <a href="https://www.gardenvisit.com/history_theory/library_online_ebooks/architecture_city_as_landscape">essay on the history of urban planning and design</a>.
 The hierarchy of roads over housing over the garden needs reconsidering.
 The seductive use of maps and words by politicians and designers may lead one to believe there is a right and a wrong way of laying out squares and roads.
 But Turner makes a case for less